×

 We asked foreigners in Denmark what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Denmark by looking at online listings, contacting real estate agents, and attending open houses.
 They can also search for rental properties on websites such as Lejebolig.dk and BoligPortal.dk.
-Additionally, expats can join online forums and Facebook groups to connect with other expats and ask for advice on finding a home in Denmark," said one expat in Denmark.
+Additionally, expats can join online forums and Facebook groups to connect with other expats and ask for advice on finding a home in Denmark," remarked one foreigner who made the move to Denmark.

 About the Author